Automattic/legalmattic/Cookie-Policy.md

 We set cookies in a number of different locations across our services.
 These include:

-*   On our websites (including automattic.com, wordpress.com, vip.wordpress.com, jetpack.com, gravatar.com, intensedebate.com, vaultpress.com, and akismet.com).
+*   On our websites (including automattic.com, wordpress.com, vip.wordpress.com, jetpack.com, woocommerce.com, crowdsignal.com, gravatar.com, intensedebate.com, vaultpress.com, akismet.com, simplenote.com, simperium.com, leandomainsearch.com, cloudup.com, longreads.com, and happy.tools).
 *   In the administrative dashboards of our websites, such as Calypso and wp-admin.
 *   On sites we host for our users.
 *   On sites that use our plugins (e.g. Jetpack).